Experience is a Hallucination Experience is a Hallucination

 Than are dreamt of in your philosophy.

 From my perspective, I was feeling and behaving completely normally.
-I was travelling through strange alternate universes.
-The structure of reality was unravelling.
+I was traveling through strange alternate universes.
+The structure of reality was unraveling.
 It was not random.
 Despite how bizarre the experiences sound, I could discover rules governing them.

 For at least a period of a few hours I experienced as real, roughly in chronological order: